titik444/task-manager/README.md

 ## Description

-The Task Manager application allows users to manage their tasks by adding, updating, and deleting tasks using PHP and MySQL.
-The application includes search and filter features to facilitate task management.
+This is a simple task manager application built using PHP and MySQL.
+It allows you to add, update, and search for tasks.

 ## Features